ESZlab/Population_genomics/README.md

 # Population genomics
-Bunch of scripts useful for population genomic analyses
+This section includes procedures and scripts used at the ESZ_lab for population genomc analyses.
+It is organized by project.